-- 1 Launch Novell iManager. - 2 Log in to the eDirectory as an administrator with the appropriate rights. - 3 From the Roles and Tasks menu, select LDAP > LDAP Options. - 4 Click the View LDAP Groups tab, then select the LDAP group that needs to be mapped. - 5 Click the General tab, then select the Attribute Map page. - 6 Edit authorityRevocationList and set the Primary LDAP Attribute to ndspkiauthorityRevocationList. - 7 Edit certificateRevocationList and set the Primary LDAP Attribute to ndspkicertificateRevocationList. - 8 Edit deltaRevocationList and set the Primary LDAP Attribute to ndspkideltaRevocationList. - 9 Click OK. - 10 From the Roles and Tasks menu, select LDAP > LDAP Options. - 11 Click the View LDAP Servers tab, then select the server that hosts the LDAP distribution point. - 12 Click the General tab, then select the Information page. - 13 Click the refresh button.
+- 1 Launch Novell iManager. - 2 Log in to the eDirectory as an administrator with the appropriate rights. - 3 From the Roles and Tasks menu, select LDAP > LDAP Options. - 4 Click the View LDAP Groups tab, then select the LDAP group that needs to be mapped. - 5 Click the General tab, select the Attribute Map page, and make the following changes: - 5a The default mapping from Primary LDAP Attribute certificateRevocationList; binary (and secondary attribute certificateRevocationList) to the eDirectory attribute certificateAuthorityList should be changed to the eDirectory attribute

+- ndspkiCertificateRevocationList (i.e. change the eDirectory attribute from certificateAuthorityList to ndspkiCertificateRevocationList). - 5b The default mapping from Primary LDAP Attribute authorityRevocationList; binary (secondary attribute authorityRevocationList) to the eDirectory attribute authorityRevocationList should be changed to the eDirectory attribute ndspkiAuthorityRevocationList (i.e. change the eDirectory attribute from authorityRevocationList to ndspkiAuthorityRevocationList). - 5c The default mapping from Primary LDAP Attribute deltaRevocationList; binary (secondary attribute deltaRevocationList) to the eDirectory attribute deltaRevocationList should be changed to the eDirectory attribute ndspkiDeltaRevocationList (i.e. change the eDirectory attribute from deltaRevocationList to ndspkiDeltaRevocationList). - 6 Click OK. - 7 From the Roles and Tasks menu, select LDAP > LDAP Options. - 8 Click the View LDAP Servers tab, then select the server that hosts the LDAP distribution point. - 9 Click the General tab, then select the Information page. - 10 Click the refresh button.